-Training or Development Specialist Definition Design and conduct training and development programs to improve individual and organizational performance.
+Training or Development Specialist Example Design and conduct training and development programs to improve individual and organizational performance.
 May analyze training needs.

 - Select and assign instructors to conduct training.

 - Monitor, evaluate, or record training activities or program effectiveness.

 - Supervise, evaluate, or refer instructors to skill development classes.

 - Obtain, organize, or develop training procedure manuals, guides, or course materials, such as handouts or visual materials.

 - Devise programs to develop executive potential among employees in lower-level positions.

 What Every Training or Development Specialist Should Know

 Below is a list of the skills most Training and Development Specialists say are important on the job.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.